agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 {% endhighlight %}

 Note that row and column numbers start from 0, not 1!
-Numpy also lets you refer to ranges inside an array:
+Numpy also lets you refer to ranges inside an array (note that the lower bound is included, and the upper bound is excluded):
 {% highlight python %}
 print rangeArray[0,0:2] #[6 7]
 print squareArray[0:2,0:2] #[[1 2]  # the top left corner of squareArray